VictorHLara/Serial-Experiments-Weka/README.md

 ```

 ## Usage
-Fell free to compare yor metrics obteined using the classifiers with ours.
+Fell free to compare yor metrics obtained using the classifiers with ours.